What is Semantic UI CDN?

-Semantic UI React provides React components while Semantic UI provides themes such as CSS stylesheets.
+Semantic UI React provides React components while Semantic UI CDN provides themes such as CSS stylesheets.

 Semantic empowers designers and developers by creating a shared vocabulary for UI.